bishrtabbaa/amazon-sagemaker-examples/heartdisease/README.md

 #### 2.1.4 Data Wrangler - Data Analysis - Collinearity Lasso Feature Selection

 Next, I performed a collinearity attribute analysis on the data set columns to double check the earlier correlations and ensure that the most important attributes are included in the ML model.
 SageMaker Data Wrangler's Collinearity feature uses a simple Linear Model, and it can be run in the context of classification or regression problems.
-In this case, it builds the linear classifier with L1 term regularization and you can control the strength of the L1 penalty.
+In this case, it builds the linear classifier with L1 term regularization and you can adjust the strength of the L1 penalty.
 The classifier itself has a ROC AUC score of 76.3% which is within the order of accuracy of previous work done on this data set without any tuning yet.
 Furthermore, the collinearity analysis again confirms the importance age, ejection fraction, serum creatinine, sodium, and blood pressure.
 Also, note that classifier standardizes features to have mean 0 and standard deviation 1.

 ![Heart Disease Feature Collinearity](../assets/heart-disease-2.1.4-datawrangler-feature-collinearity.png)